clethrill/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Walls of Krezk.md

 In this arc, the players seek entry to the village of Krezk before defeating the druids occupying the Wizard of Wines winery, either to obtain a cure for cackle fever from the Abbot, to pick wolfsbane from the shores of the blessed pool, or to seek out their foretold ally against Strahd.

-However, the village of Krezk is suspicious of outsiders, and won't allow the players to enter unless they first perform a task for their burgomaster, Baron Dmitri Krezkov.
+However, the village of Krezk is suspicious of outsiders, and won't allow the players to enter unless they first perform a task for their mayor, Baron Dmitri Krezkov.

 The players must travel to the ruins of Berez between Krezk and Vallaki, and there persuade the witch Baba Lysaga to scry the location of Baron Krezkov's son, Ilya, who vanished from Krezk in the wake of a recent werewolf attack.
 However, Baba Lysaga is a mad and fickle witch, and her methods of magic are twisted and dark.
 Can the players convince her to fulfill Baron Krezkov’s request, and so win them entry to the village of Krezk?
 # I1.
 The Road to Krezk